jsahagun91/raspiblitz/README.md

 ## Time Estimate to Setup a RaspiBlitz

 The RaspiBlitz is optimized for being setup during a workshop at a hackday or conference.
-When it comes ready assembled together with a up-to-date synced blockchain its possible to have it ready in about 2 to 3 hours - most is waiting time.
+When it comes ready assembled together with a up-to-date synced blockchain it is possible to have it ready in about 2 to 3 hours - most is waiting time.

-If you start at home ordering the parts from Amazon (see shopping list below) then its a weekend project with a lot of download and syncing time where you can do other stuff while checking on the progress from time to time.
+If you start at home ordering the parts from Amazon (see shopping list below) then its a weekend project with a lot of download and syncing time where you can work on other tasks while checking on the progress from time to time.

 ## Hardware Needed